-- For road safety all windows must be clear of ice, snow, and condensation.
+For your safety, the windows should never be fogged up or covered with snow or ice.
 This is essential to ensure good visibility.
-Please familiarize yourself with the correct operation of the heating and ventilation system, including the anti-fog/defrost functions for the windows. - In air recirculation mode, no ambient air enters the vehicle interior.
+Please familiarize yourself with the correct operation of the heating and ventilation system, including the demist/defrost functions for the windows.

+• In air recirculation mode, no air enters the vehicle interior from outside.
 The windows can quickly fog over if the heating is switched off.
 Therefore, you should never leave the air recirculation mode switched on for longer periods, as this increases the risk of an accident.

-Please observe the general notes ⇒ page 156. ■
+Please observe the general notes ⇒ page 120.